Vadim1987/Modular-Pong-L-ve2D-Lua-/README.md

 end
 ```

+When a paddle hits the edge, we stop its velocity
+to prevent visual jitter.

 ## Collision Detection

 ### AABB Collision

+We use Axis-Aligned Bounding Box collision.
+Two
-Two rectangles overlap if all four edge comparisons
+rectangles overlap if all four edge comparisons
 are true:

 ```lua